Skip to main content

 Will an agency receive reimbursement after providing assistance?

-FEMA reimbursement may apply only after a Presidential declaration of emergency and the following eligibility requirements:
+FEMA reimbursement may be available only after a Presidential Declaration is signed by the President.

 Can the responding party be forced to work at a location?